fs/rails-base-api/README.md

     # update README.md
     git commit -am "Update README.md"

+### Restrict access to documentation

+You can enable restrict access to documentation by adding `APITOME_USER` and `APITOME_PASSWORD` environment variables.
+Can be useful on staging environment.

 ## Examples

 Please check how to build API endpoints and test them properly in the